michaelfagan/faganfinder/readme.md

     * any new valid words that are reported as misspelled can be added to the end of `test/allowed_words.txt` and it will be sorted when rebuilding
 5. view final output as above
 6. review diffs, commit, push

+## Understanding Google Analytics events
+* Category: section name or 'overview', 'header', or 'footer'
+    * overview is for the first (untitled) details section
+    * header and footer are for the 'About' link and the email link
+* Action and label
+    * 'search'/'noquery'-'button'/'enter'
+        * tool name
+    * 'details'-'name'/'details'
+       * i.e. clicking the section name (non-mobile) or 'Details' link (mobile)
+    * 'expand'/'collapse'
+    * 'link' or 'in-page link'
+        * link text, then link URL, separated by '||'
+    * links to other pages on the site are not tracked via events